Image showing Lokalise translating apps into different languages

 Step 4: Edit!

 Lokalise editor is feature-packed.
-We’ve worked hard to deliver light and responsive interface while still offering all the features you would need while working with app or web project copy.
+We’ve worked hard to deliver a light and responsive interface while still offering all the features you would need while working with app or web project copy.
 Feel free to explore the Sample Project or just take a peek at our Documentation to read about the basic concepts and options.

 Part III: Integrating with your project

 Finally, the translation part is done.
-Now, how do you get the texts out of Lokalise and make it usable in your app?
+Now, how do you get the texts out of Lokalise and make them usable in your app?
 There are three main options, so choose the one you prefer:

 Option 1: Download the files via GUI

 Click the Download icon in your project icon bar and select Apple Strings as the exporting format.
 Click Build and download to get the translation bundle.
-Then move .lproj folders from the downloaded archive into your project replacing the existing localization.
+Then move .lproj folders from the downloaded archive into your project, replacing the existing localization.
 That’s it!

 Option 2: Use API or CLI tool